Zan-23/ms_functions/README.md

 - .....

 ## Dashboard
-- .....name of dashboard we are using.....
+- Plotly Dash
 - Mark of the last inspected chip
 - Image of the last inspected chip
 - Precission, Recall, F-1

-# Challenges we ran into
+## Challenges we ran into
 One of the most challenging parts was the integration of image processing pipeline into the python script.
 We were also dealing with many problems when deploying the python script in the Azure Functions, as the application was perfectly working localy but wasn't working deployed.
 Therefore, we decided to run it localy.

-# What we learned
+## What we learned
 We have learned how to distribute the work among ourselves and also gain experience in the fields we have never worked before (Azure Cloud Computing Services).

+## What's next for united jackets
+We will continue to strive for improvements in our classifier's performance and also in the cloud-based pipeline in order to connect the output with the better dashboard.

-# Requirements
+## Requirements
 - Azure credentials
-- .....dashboard name we are using.....
+- Plotly Dash
 - python dependecises - see 'requirements.txt'

-# Running the Inspection
+## Running the Inspection
 .....

 ## HackaTum presentation: .....